ashishjain14/ashishjain14.github.io/_posts/Open-Stack-Juno-Installation-on-3-node-VM-with-single-network.md

 * CPU - 1
 * Network Adapter - 2 nos

 Once your VM is up and running setup static IP addresses for all the adapter in each of the VM except eth2 in openstacknetwork host.
-Here is how you can go about it
+Moreover whereever referred eth0 is out management network, eth1 is internal tunnel network and eth2 is external network.
+Here is how you can go about it making the changes to your network on each of the nodes

 **Openstackcontroller node**